 1. Decide before you touch anything

-The biggest mistake is starting setup in a new tool before you actually decide it's the right one.
+The biggest mistake is starting setup in a new tool before deciding it's the right one.
 Pick the tool first.
 The order goes:

 - Try the new tool with those 3-5 things specifically.
 Most scheduling tools have a free tier or 14-day trial; spend 30 minutes on it, not 30 seconds.

-For service businesses specifically, we have honest comparisons against the most common tools owners switch from: Schedl vs Calendly, Schedl vs Acuity, Schedl vs Booksy, Schedl vs Vagaro, Schedl vs Square Appointments, and Schedl vs Setmore.
-Each one is honest about where the other tool wins.
+For service businesses, we have direct comparisons against the most common tools owners switch from: Schedl vs Calendly, Schedl vs Acuity, Schedl vs Booksy, Schedl vs Vagaro, Schedl vs Square Appointments, and Schedl vs Setmore.
+Each page states where the other product may be a better fit.

 2. Export your client list before you do anything else